LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 the constraints 10 times (a value which may be modified by the user) within a step attempt, or fails with the minimum step size, then the integration is halted and an error is returned.
-In this case the user may need to employ other strategies as discussed in :numref:`Usage.ARKStep.Tolerances` and :numref:`Usage.ERKStep.Tolerances` to satisfy the inequality constraints.
+In this case the user may need to employ other strategies as discussed in :numref:`ARKODE.Usage.ARKStep.Tolerances` and :numref:`ARKODE.Usage.ERKStep.Tolerances` to satisfy the inequality constraints.